amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

 2. **Avoid Positional References**:
    - Do not use references like "below" or "as follows." or "following"
    - Do not use any occurrences of directional words such as "following", "follows", "preceding", "precedes", "below", "above".
 However, do not confuse or flag usage of the word follow (as in follow these steps) which is acceptable.
-   - <Example>: Instead of "The table below shows...", use "Table 1 shows..." </Example>
+   - <Example>: Instead of "The table below shows...", use "The table  shows..." </Example>
 3. **Complete Sentences for Standalone Content**:
    - Ensure that the stem sentence and any standalone content are complete sentences.
 4. **Table Structure**:
    - Organize information in a way that makes it easy to access and understand, with rows and columns clearly labeled.
    - Use headers for each column to clarify the type of data being presented.